MyraReeves/The_Bilgewater_Bible/README.md

 # 🏴‍☠️ The Bilgewater Bible 🏴‍☠️ — _A Black Sails Fansite_

+This was my final project for the second of three JavaScript courses within earning the _**Full-Stack Development With JavaScript**_ certificate from the University of Washington.

+Graded: March 2025

-## UW JS320 Final Project Requirements
+## Project Requirements

-* Submit wireframes to help visualize what your project will look like, and a 2 week plan including what steps you plan to accomplish each week.
+> * _Submit wireframes to help visualize what your project will look like, and a 2 week plan including what steps you plan to accomplish each week._
-* Must be a React application bootstrapped with Vite.
+> * _Must be a React application bootstrapped with Vite._
-* Utilize modern methods of writing JavaScript.
+> * _Utilize modern methods of writing JavaScript.
 No `var` keyword.
-Use arrow functions where appropriate and use modern methods such as `.map()`
+Use arrow functions where appropriate and use modern methods such as `.map()`_
-* Fetch an external API, whether that is a publicly available API or a database that you have created (for example on Firebase).
+> * _Fetch an external API, whether that is a publicly available API or a database that you have created (for example on Firebase).
 Must use the native fetch API; no external libraries for data fetching (like Axios or react-query).
-EXCEPTION: Can use Firebase SDK if you are using a Firebase App.
+EXCEPTION: Can use Firebase SDK if you are using a Firebase App._
-* Use a minimum of two routes, ideally one that takes params to call API data.
-The app should use React Router.
+> * _Use a minimum of two routes, ideally one that takes params to call API data.
+The app should use React Router._
-* As needed components should be flexible and reusable.
+> * _As needed components should be flexible and reusable._
-* All components that take in props must use prop-types.
+> * _All components that take in props must use prop-types._
-* Incorporate at least one unit test.
+> * _Incorporate at least one unit test.
 Components reliant on API calls will not need to be unit tested.
-Must document how to run tests.
+Must document how to run tests._
-* Incorporate custom CSS into the project.
+> * _Incorporate custom CSS into the project._
-* Perform some basic user testing.
+> * _Perform some basic user testing._

 <br>